FREEDOM FROM SOCIAL MEDIA

 Herd Approval and Safety?

 It is a basic safety response for any individual to stay close to the herd, for security against any threats.
-But if the herd is itself, running towards danger, then the wise move, would be to step back and reconsider this routine attachment to the herd.
+But if the herd is itself, running towards danger, then maybe the wise move, would be to step back and reconsider this routine attachment to the herd.
+The question is, will this make me happy?

-Relationships have changed across the world now, with many people pressured by what the rest of ‘the herd’ seems to be doing, in a most unhealthy way, with the potential to pressure people to mimic and conform to behaviour which is guaranteed to make them unhappy - seeking temporary ‘fun’ instead of long-term peace and happiness.
+Relationships have changed across the world now, with many people pressured by what the rest of ‘the herd’ seems to be doing, with Media and Peer Pressure for people to copy and conform to behaviour - seeking temporary ‘fun’ instead of long-term peace and happiness.

 Addictive for Everyone